LucasBehrendt/gamers-ground/README.md

 # User Experience (UX)

 The five planes of UX Design was implemented during the planning stage of the project.
-Each stage is presented below.
+A summary of each stage is presented below.

 ## Strategy